 Dine at L'mida for sunset views overlooking the Medina and sip cocktails at one La Mamounia's exquisite cocktail lounges

-Hear the call for prayer while watching the rose-coloured skyline gleam at L'mida.
+Hear the call to prayer while watching the rose-coloured skyline gleam at L'mida.
 The rooftop restaurant was our favourite we visited in Marrakech for both its sunset view and food.
 Their Moroccan-fusion dishes were created by Nargisse Benkabbou, a Moroccan chef and best-selling food writer based in London.

 For your last night in Marrakech, put on your best outfit and drink cocktails at La Mamounia, Marrakech's most famous hotel where iconic guests have stayed over the decades.
 La Mamounia was recently brought even further into the limelight from the TV series, Inventing Anna, where notorious Anna Delvey stays at the hotel.